 - If you are personally involved in the case, you will be held up to date regarding developments and outcomes of the case to the extent that such information does not impact the rights to privacy that third parties involved in the case may posses.

 - You should not experience negative consequences as a result of your involvement with the case that you report.
 If you experience any negative consequences stemming from your report, we ask that you please contact the Internal Auditing Unit directly.

-What happens when the complaint is against an individual?
+What happens when the report concerns an individual?

-- If your complaint is about an employee or fellow student, the accused has the right to know about, be given an understanding of the substance of, and express their side of the case.
+- If your report concerns an employee or a fellow student, he or she has the right to know about, be given an understanding of the substance of, and express their side of the case.
 The person or persons who are accused will be called into a meeting (or meetings) such that the case can be illuminated from as many sides as possible.

 - If the report concerns serious misconduct, the case will be followed up in accordance with the procedures for handling whistle blowing.